-- This site - The instructional materials in this site include 12 lessons, plus this course introduction and orientation.
-Each lesson contains interactive exercises, links, animations, movies, and novel explanations of the basic scientific principles related to the objects in the Universe and their environments.
+- This site - The instructional materials in this site consist of topical lessons of study, consisting of interactive exercises, links, animations, movies, and novel explanations of basic scientific principles of how the oceans work.

-- Canvas - Canvas is Penn State's secure course management system.
-In Canvas, registered students consult course calendars, communicate with instructors and fellow students, submit assignments, receive feedback from the instructor, take online quizzes and surveys, and check assignment scores and course grades.
+- Canvas (psu.instructure.com), Penn State's course management system.
+In Canvas, registered students communicate with instructors and fellow students, submit assignments, receive feedback from the instructor, take online quizzes and surveys, check assignments scores and course grades.
 Note that a link to Canvas appears in the above menu.

-Only students who are registered for this course will have access to the Canvas space for this course.
+Not registered?
 Students who register for this Penn State course gain access to assignments and instructor feedback, and earn academic credit.
-Information about this course and the online Masters of Education in Earth Sciences is available at the M.Ed. in Earth Sciences website.
+Information about registering for this course and about the online Master of Education in Earth Sciences is available at http://earth.e-education.psu.edu.

 Topics of study